taishi-hashimoto/prs10/README.md

 options:
-  -h, --help            show this help message and exit --full                Show all status bits.
+  -h, --help            show this help message and exit -a, --all             Show all status bits.
   -c COMMAND [COMMAND ...], --command COMMAND [COMMAND ...]
                         Send a command.
 ```